 Before multichannel was a topic of discussion CMS platforms were built for a single channel- the web.
 As the world has become more mobile-focused, platforms have been forced to adapt.
 Users are exposed to mass amounts of content, all accessible through a variety of mediums and thus the need for a multichannel approach.
 As a business with a digital entity, content is probably one of your most treasured assets and having the ability to reach your customer base, regardless of medium, will be imperative for success.

 Time is money, experiences are important and technology will always be in a state of evolution.
 If you’re ready to evolve with us we’d be more than happy to assist you.
-Digital Operative specializes in replatforming and has a stellar track record with both Magento and Shopify Plus.
+Digital Operative specializes in ecommerce replatforming and has a stellar track record with both Magento and Shopify Plus.
 Looking to get that replatforming project off the ground?
 Great, let’s get started.
+Digital Operative is a Top Magento Developer.

 More from the